 Under the big white dome

-The contenders for the Democratic nomination say their versions of national health insurance would mean that those who like their current coverage can keep it.
+Obama and Clinton say their versions of national health insurance would mean that those who like their current coverage can keep it.
 The democratic candidates also agree that they’ll provide "universal health care coverage," through a mixture of tax credits, incentives to employers, and expansion of government programs such as Medicare, Medicaid, and the State Children’s Health Insurance Program.
+Unlike Obama, Clinton would require everyone to get health insurance, but she hasn’t said whether dental benefits would be included in that mandate.

 "Traditionally, dentists have tended to stay out of national health insurance discussions," notes Frank A. Catalanotto, D.M.D., professor of community dentistry and behavioral science at the University of Florida College of Dentistry.
 "We talk about 'keeping dentistry out of Medicare.'"